deadc0de6/dotdrop/CONTRIBUTING.md

 The bash scripts are available in [tests-ng directory](tests-ng).
-These test entire workflows by simulating the use of dotdrop from end to end for different use-cases (usually described in their filename).
+These test entire workflows by simulating the use of dotdrop from end to end for different use-cases (usually described in their filename or in the file header).

 Each script starts with the same boiler plate code that you can paste at the start of your new test (see the head of the file down to `# this is the test`).